lamby/20230626/Why giving talks at Postgres conferences matters.md

 **Pino:** Yeah.
 And I guess humor is an important part.
 I mean, not, not all speakers Absolutely.

 Try to get humor in, in their presentation.
 Yeah.
-And Boris
+And Boriss

 **Boriss:** has a very, very good sense of humor, and that absolutely leads to the audience being very engaged with the, with the topic of the dog, whatever